2002 Oregon gubernatorial election: Campaign

 Kulongoski focused on education, his support for gay rights and the Oregon Death with Dignity law.
 Mannix campaigned on his plans to cut taxes to stimulate the economy of Oregon and encouraging partnerships between businesses and colleges.
 Tom Cox for the Libertarian party and two write in candidates, Richard Alevizos and Gary Spanovich, also stood in the election.

 The departure of Kitzhaber, who had opposed plans to build a Columbia Gorge casino, was considered an opportunity for the Confederated Tribes of Warm Springs.
 Tribes invested record amounts of money into Oregon politics in this race, including $40,000 supporting Kulongoski.
 Kulongoski did not take a position on the issue during the campaign, but later became a supporter of the plan.

 Kulongoski campaigned using a motor home and his many visits to bowling alleys became a trademark of his campaign.
 Early in the campaign Kulongoski held a large lead over Mannix in the polls but the gap narrowed as the election neared after Mannix put Kulongoski on the defensive.
 Mannix characterised Kulongoski as a strong tax and spender after he endorsed a proposed $313 million income tax rise to avoid cuts in education and other areas.
 He also attacked Kulongoski for being soft on crime.
 A poll in October showed Kulongoski at 45%, only 4 percent ahead of Mannix at 41%.

-Mannix conceded the election on 6 November 2002 after Kulongoski secured a decisive lead in the vote count.
-The Libertarian candidate Tom Cox claimed that he was responsible for Kulongoski's victory as his exit polls suggested he took twice as many Republican votes as Democratic votes.
+Mannix conceded the election on November 6, 2002 after Kulongoski secured a decisive lead in the vote count.
+Libertarian candidate Tom Cox claimed that he was responsible for Kulongoski's victory, as his exit polls suggested he took twice as many Republican votes as Democratic votes.